piougy/CzechIdMng/MIGRATION.md

 - Spring Boot **Websocket** - websocket support removed.
 - **org.codehaus.jackson** - we are usign **com.fasterxml.jackson** only.

+## Infrastructure changes

+- **Apache Tomcat** application server version 7 is not compatible with CzechIdM 10.
+Upgrade/reinstall to a [supported version](https://wiki.czechidm.com/devel/documentation/compatibility#apache_tomcat) if you run CzechIdM on this application server.
+- **PostgresSQL database** versions pre 9.4 are not compatible with CzechIdM 10.
+[Upgrade PostgreSQL](https://wiki.czechidm.com/tutorial/adm/postgres_upgrade_tutorial) if you use older versions.

 ## Before upgrade

-- Delete all persisted events.
-Can be used:
+- 🟠 Delete all persisted events.
+You can use:
   - task ``DeleteExecutedEventTaskExecutor``
-  - or button on event agenda (available for super admin users).
+  - or button on **Entity events** agenda (available for super admin users).
-- Resolve all workflow task (complete or cancel).
-New workflow definitions version will be deployed automatically.
-Old workflow tasks will be alive, but its saver to resolve them before new version is deployed.
-Historic tasks and processes will be preserved untouched and their detail will be available.
+- 🟡 Resolve all workflow approval tasks (complete or cancel by their approvers)
+  - New workflow definitions version will be deployed automatically.
+  - Old workflow tasks will be alive, but its safer to resolve them before new version is deployed, because it's not guaranteed that they could be resolved afterwards.
+If you have a testing environment of IdM, you can test if resolving tasks works after upgrade in your environment.
+  - Historic tasks and processes will be preserved untouched and their detail will be available.

 ## Database migration